open-telemetry/opentelemetry-configuration/README.md

 The [examples](./examples) directory contains a variety of sample configuration files to help get started and illustrate useful patterns.
 The following are noteworthy:

-* [getting-started.yaml](./examples/getting-started.yaml): A minimal configuration file to get started with declarative configuration.
+* [getting-started.yaml](./examples/getting-started.yaml): A typical default configuration file to get started with declarative configuration.
 This is a good starting point if you are new to declarative configuration.
 - [sdk-migration-config.yaml](./examples/sdk-migration-config.yaml): Includes env var substitution references to all [standard env vars](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/configuration/sdk-environment-variables.md) which map cleanly to declarative configuration (see notes in the example for the set of env vars that are not referenced).
 Note, SDKs parsing configuration files ignore all env vars besides those referenced via [env var substitution][].
 This is a great starting point for transitioning from env var based configuration to file based configuration.
-* [sdk-config.yaml](./examples/sdk-config.yaml): Represents the typical default configuration.
-This is a good starting point if you are not using env var based configuration or wish to transition fully to file based configuration.
+* [sdk-config.yaml](./examples/sdk-config.yaml): Represents a comprehensive default configuration.
+This is a good starting point if you wish to have a template with more settings than `getting-started.yaml` and you are not using env var based configuration or wish to transition fully to file based configuration.
 Note, SDKs parsing configuration files ignore all env vars besides those referenced via [env var substitution][].

 ## Code generation